-I am a Senior Research Scientist at the Institute for Quantitative Social Science at Harvard University.
-I work on statistical methods for broad problems in quantitative social science, such as missing data, measurement error, open data exploration and privacy preservation.
-I also build software tools to implement these methodological solutions.
+I am a researcher at the Harvard John A. Paulson School of Engineering and Applied Sciences.
+I work on machine learning and statistical methods for broad problems in quantitative social science, such as privacy preservation, missing data, measurement error and human-guided machine learning.
+I also run an exceptional software team building tools to implement these solutions.

 Amelia II "multiply imputes" missing data in a single cross-section (such as a survey), from a time series (like variables collected for each year in a country), or from a time-series-cross-sectional data set (such as collected by years for each of several countries).
 The program also generalizes existing approaches by allowing for trends in time series across observations within a cross-sectional unit, as well as priors that allow experts to incorporate beliefs they have about the values of missing cells in their data.
 Amelia II also includes useful diagnostics of the fit of multiple imputation models.
 The program works from the R command line or via a graphical user interface that does not require users to know R.